PEGA Investors Have Opportunity to Lead Pegasystems Inc. Securities Fraud Lawsuit

 Shareholders with $50,000 losses or more are encouraged to contact the firm.

-LOS ANGELES, June 23, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Pegasystems Inc. ("PEGA" or the "Company") (NASDAQ: PEGA).
+LOS ANGELES, June 28, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Pegasystems Inc. ("PEGA" or the "Company") (NASDAQ: PEGA).

 Class Period: May 29, 2020 – May 9, 2022